Izan-Sola/AdmiNetwork/README.md

 Connect to any available host with SSH if possible.
 Logs information about each host like the last ping, last ssh connection, active time...

-info i need, todos...:

-wont expose the web, it will be a local web app with Electron that will scan the available network interfaces and send all the data to the database. admin users will be able to see ALL the hosts of EVERY network, no matter where they connect from, since it will load all the data from the centralized database.
-When first opening it, the user will be asked about the Nmap installation and to enter the SQL database to connect to.